harshitpaunikar1/online-retail-customer-clustering/.github/project-buildup-history.md

 - Task summary: Shifted the focus of the clustering work to business interpretation today.
 The technical clustering is done — now the question is what actions each segment should trigger.
 Wrote up a playbook for each of the four segments: what marketing approach makes sense, what retention risk level they represent, and what the expected value of converting a customer between segments is.
 This required making some assumptions about margin and conversion rates but documented all of them.
 - Deliverable: Segment playbook written.
 Retention recommendations per cluster documented.
+## 2022-11-14 - Day 6: Business interpretation

+- Task summary: Added a one-page dashboard summary showing cluster sizes, average RFM values per cluster, and the top recommended action.
+Intended as the deliverable for a non-technical stakeholder.
+- Deliverable: One-page cluster summary added for stakeholder delivery.